soundpress/socialServicesApp/README.md

 ```
 or

-Download repository as ZIP file and unpack into desired directory
+Download repository as ZIP file and unpack into desired directory on server